 - Something Else Also Rises: A striptease scene is interrupted by a banana and a champagne cork popping off the bottle.

-- Surreal Music Video: It isn't a true music video per se, but it certainly fits this trope thanks to an exploding alarm clock, a man painting an elephant purple, and a man in a gorilla suit on a pogo stick, among too many other elements to possibly list.
+- Surreal Music Video: It isn't a true music video per se, but it certainly fits this trope thanks to an exploding alarm clock, a man painting an elephant pink, and a man in a gorilla suit on a pogo stick, among too many other elements to possibly list.